yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     ![Summary of the `handlebars` Dependabot alert in the list of Dependabot alerts.](../Media/hol-ex1-task2-step4-1.png "`handlebars` Dependabot alert")

-5. Click on the `handlebars` Dependabot alert title to see the alert detail.
-After reviewing the alert, click on the `Create Dependabot security update` button and wait a few moments for GitHub to create the security update.
+5. Select the `handlebars` Dependabot alert title to see the alert detail.
+After reviewing the alert, select `Create Dependabot security update` and wait a few moments for GitHub to create the security update.

     ![The `handlebars` Dependabot alert detail.](../Media/hol-ex1-task2-step5-1.png "Dependabot alert detail")